karinnamonzon/cse-15l-lab-report/labWeekOne.md

 # Karinna Monzon Lab Report 1

+This lab report will go over the processes installing VScode, processes for remotely connecting, and trying commands on the terminal connected to the remote computer.

 ## **Setting up your CSE15L Account**

 1. First set up your CSE15L account at this link: [Link](https://sdacs.ucsd.edu/~icc/index.php)